selfcommunity/api-docs/source/includes/api/endpoints/_comment.md

 This endpoint creates a comment.

-The `object` parameter is required in every request (first-level or nested comment creation).
+One of `discussion` or `post` parameter is required in every request (first-level or nested comment creation).

 The `parent` parameter is required only for nested comments.